ShriramUmashankar/Metric-Learning/README.md

 #### Step 2c: Train Model and Predict

-This final step loads the full augmented dataset, trains the highly regularized XGBoost Regressor, and generates the final prediction file for submission.
+This final step loads the full augmented dataset, trains the XGBoost Regressor, and generates the final prediction file for submission.

 ```bash
 python model_run.py